TheSimpleZ/TerraCAD/docs/guides/development.md

 ### Install dependencies

-Clone the repo and run command:
+Clone the repository and run the following command:

 ```
 npm install